isalgueiro/otilio/README.md

 ```
 make update
 ```
-Please check index settings, as they may not fit your use case.
+Please **check index settings**, as they may not fit your use case.

 ### Cleanup